DeveloperMindset123/Intent-Based-Industrial-Automation/README.md

 The framework has been published at **EMNLP 2025 Industry Track** for "ReAct Meets Industrial IoT: Language Agents for Data Access".

+**Note**: ReActXen is currently not available as a pip package, so it is included as a submodule within this repository.
+The implementation code is located in `ReActXen/src/reactxen/demo/intent_implementation_demo/`.

 ## Project Overview

 This implementation demonstrates ReActXen's capabilities through: